-If you have to ask this question then for starters know that you are thoroughly confused between the two.
-Hence, the simple answer to the question “can you replace an integrated graphics card?” is a simple no.
+If you have to ask this question, then know that you are thoroughly confused between the two.
+Hence, the simple answer to “can you replace an integrated graphics card?” is a simple no.

-Integrated Graphics Cards, aka iGPUs, cannot be replaced due to the nature of what they are.
-Integrated Graphics Cards, as the name suggests, are graphics cards that built-INTO the CPU itself.
+Integrated Graphics Cards, aka iGPUs, cannot be replaced due to their nature of what they are.
+As the name suggests, Integrated Graphics Cards are graphics cards that built INTO the CPU itself.

-As such, unlike dedicated graphics cards, integrated graphics cards not a separate standalone component.
-You cannot remove them or replace them.
+As such, unlike dedicated graphics cards, integrated graphics cards do not have a separate standalone component.
+You cannot remove or replace them.

-The only way to change or upgrade an integrated graphics card is to change the CPU itself.
+Changing the CPU is the only way to change or upgrade an integrated graphics card.
 That, however, is a very costly endeavor.

-In the following text I will clarify why you cannot upgrade or replace an integrated graphics card with a dedicated graphics cards.
+In the following text, I will clarify why you cannot upgrade or replace an integrated graphics card with a dedicated graphics card.

-A primer on what an integrated graphics card and a dedicated graphics card is will help you further understand the gist of this topic.
+A primer on what an integrated graphics card and a dedicated graphics card are will help you further understand the gist of this topic.

 What is an Integrated Graphics Card?

-An integrated graphics cards, shortened as iGPU, is a graphics card that is built-into the CPU chip.
+An integrated graphics card, shortened as iGPU, is built into the CPU chip.

-Take for instance the CPU die chart of a quad core CU above.
-You can see how on the left-hand side, there is an entire section of the CPU chip dedicated just for the integrated graphics card.
+Take, for instance, the CPU die chart of a quad-core CU above.
+You can see how an entire section of the CPU chip is dedicated to the integrated graphics card on the left-hand side.

-CPU’s internal subcomponents such as the cores, the cache memory and the iGPU are NOT modular subcomponents.
-In other words, they cannot be removed out of the CPU to be replaced or changed.
+CPU’s internal subcomponents, such as the cores, the cache memory, and the iGPU, are NOT modular.
+In other words, they cannot be removed from the CPU to be replaced or changed.

 Why CPUs Have Integrated Graphics Cards?

-Integrated graphics cards play a very critical role for many PCs and they have a slightly different role for laptops and desktops.
+Integrated graphics cards are critical for many PCs and have a slightly different role for laptops and desktops.

-For starters, know that NOT ALL desktop CPUs feature an integrated graphics cards.
+For starters, NOT ALL desktop CPUs feature integrated graphics cards.

-With Intel, for instance, CPUs with the “F” suffix do NOT feature an integrated graphics.
-With AMD, however, the opposite is true in the sense that only the CPUs with the “G” suffix feature an integrated graphics card the rest do not.
+With Intel, for instance, CPUs with the “F” suffix do NOT feature integrated graphics.
+However, the opposite is true with AMD: only the CPUs with the “G” suffix feature an integrated graphics card.
+The rest do not.

-You need the integrated graphics card in order to run the video output ports located on your desktop motherboard’s back I/O panel.
-Let me reiterate this, if your desktop CPU does NOT have an iGPU, then the video output ports on your motherboard will NOT work.
+You need the integrated graphics card to run the video output ports on your desktop motherboard’s back I/O panel.
+Let me reiterate: if your desktop CPU does NOT have an iGPU, then the video output ports on your motherboard will NOT work.

 Also Read:

-It goes without saying here that integrated graphics cards are NOT intended for gaming or for graphics intensive work such as 3D modeling, 3D game designing etc.
+Here, integrated graphics cards are NOT intended for gaming or graphics-intensive work such as 3D modeling, 3D game designing, etc.

 What are Dedicated Graphics Cards?